Latvians in the Russian Imperial Army

 Red_Army_soldiers_in_Riga_October_1944.jpg

-The origins of the Russian Empire date back to the Great Northern War (1700-1721), when the army was constantly transformed to improve its combat capabilities.
-With the victory in this war, the Russian Empire is founded, which includes the territory of the former Russian tsarist and the 18th-19th centuries. territories conquered in the 16th century, incl.
-Latvia and Estonia.
-Military reforms in the army of the Russian Empire are continuing, and the introduction of a recruitment system in the territory of Latvia is being started.
-19th century on the other hand, many young Latvians and Estonians start studying in Russian military schools, as studying there is free and was a way to secure a place in society.
-Many of them become officers and also generals.
+The origins of the Russian Empire's army can be traced back to the Great Northern War (1700-1721), when changes were constantly made to the army to improve its combat capabilities.
+With the victory in this war, the Russian Empire was founded, which included the territory of the former Russian Tsardom and the territories conquered in the 18th-19th centuries, including Latvia and Estonia.
+Military reforms continued in the Russian Empire's army, and the introduction of a recruitment system was also initiated in the territory of Latvia.
+In the second half of the 19th century, many young Latvians and Estonians began studying in Russian military schools, as education there was free and it was a way to secure a place in society.
+Many of them became officers and generals.

-The war brought about by the First World War reached the territory of Latvia in the first days after the beginning of the conflict.
-For its people, the Russian Empire's involvement in the war first meant mobilization, the confiscation of food, clothing, fuel and vehicles, and the subjugation of all civilian life to war.
-The general mobilization, which began in full in the Russian Empire on July 31, 1914, followed the 1910 prescription, recruiting men between the ages of 18 and 43.
-In total, during the war, mobilization took place in the territory of Latvia seven times, mobilizing 120-140 thousand people.
-Latvian soldiers were included in the Russian troops deployed in the territory of Latvia.
+The war effort brought by World War I reached the territory of Latvia already in the first days after the start of the conflict.
+For its inhabitants, the involvement of the Russian Empire in the war first meant mobilization, the expropriation of food, clothing, fuel and means of transport, and the subordination of all civilian life to the needs of the war.
+General mobilization, which began in full force in the Russian Empire on July 31, 1914, took place according to the regulations of 1910, conscripting men aged 18 to 43.
+In total, mobilizations took place seven times in the territory of Latvia during the war years, mobilizing 120-140 thousand people.
+Latvian soldiers were included in the Russian military units deployed in the territory of Latvia.

-The 20th Army Corps (sometimes referred to in the literature as the "Latvian Corps") was one of the most combat-capable parts of the Russian army, which was involved in the fighting in East Prussia shortly after the war.
-Despite initial success, the Russian army was defeated and forced to retire.
-In February 1915, the 20th Army Corps crashed when the Germans besieged and destroyed it in the forests of Augustów (northeastern Poland today).
-15-20 thousand soldiers mobilized in the Baltic provinces (Estonia, Vidzeme and Kurzeme) lost their lives and disappeared, most of them Latvians.
+The 20th Army Corps (sometimes referred to in literature as the "Latvian Corps") was one of the most combat-ready units of the Russian army, which was involved in fighting in East Prussia shortly after the start of the war.
+Despite initial successes, the Russian army suffered defeat and was forced to retreat.
+In February 1915, the 20th Army Corps suffered a catastrophe when the Germans surrounded and destroyed it in the Augustów Forest (in present-day northeastern Poland).
+15-20 thousand soldiers mobilized in the Baltic provinces (Estonia, Vidzeme and Courland) lost their lives, went missing, and were taken prisoner, most of them Latvians.

-Along with the order of August 1, 1915 to form Latvian rifle units in the Russian Imperial Army, 8 rifle battalions were established, which went down in the first battles in October 1915.
-After the end of the First World War, some Latvian riflemen remained in Russia and fought in the Civil War on various sides of the front, some participated in the Freedom Fights in Latvia.
-In 1921, with the advent of peacetime, a large number of former riflemen who had spent the last five years at war returned to Latvia.
+With the order of August 1, 1915 to form Latvian rifle units in the Russian Imperial Army, 8 rifle battalions were formed, which went into their first battles already in October 1915.
+After the end of World War I, some Latvian riflemen remained in Russia and fought in the Civil War on various sides of the front, some participated in the Freedom Struggles in Latvia.
+In 1921, with the onset of peace, a large number of former riflemen who had spent the last five years fighting returned to Latvia.

 More information sources